 Steps To Apply

-This guide serves to assist U.S. citizens and eligible non-citizen undergraduate and graduate students for U.S. federal financial aid.
+This guide serves to assist US citizen and non-citizen undergraduate and graduate students eligible for US federal financial aid.

-Step 1: Complete FAFSA (Free Application for Federal Student Aid)
+Step 1: Complete Free Application for Federal Student Aid (FASA)

-- Enter the school name and AUC school code: The American University in Cairo - G05034
+- Enter the school name and AUC school code: American University in Cairo - G05034.

 - Graduate students must complete an entrance interview for graduate-professional students.

-Be sure to keep documentation of all information you supply on the FAFSA
+- Make sure to keep documentation of all information you supply on the FAFSA.

-Step 2: Complete the MPN (Direct Loan Master Promissory Note)
+Step 2: Complete the Direct Loan Master Promissory Note (MPN)

-- You need to complete an MPN for each loan you are requesting (Direct loans and PLUS loans).
+- You need to complete a MPN for each loan you are requesting; Direct loans and Plus loans.